Repiping: A Guide to Pipe Materials for Plumbing Students

-Of all the plumbing services you can provide one of the most complex and customizable services is repiping.
-This is essentially the complete overhaul and replacement of all plumbing lines with brand new pipes.
-So why are there so many ways to get it done?
+Among all the plumbing repair services a professional plumber can provide, repiping is one of the most complex and customizable services.
+Repiping is essentially a complete overhaul of all plumbing lines in a system, replacing old pipes with new pipes.
+So why are there so many ways to get the job done?

-Because of the fact that you have multiple materials to choose from.
-Part of being a successful plumber is knowing which materials to choose for a job, and getting them installed properly.
-Read on to learn more about the best plumbing materials and why you should use them on your next plumbing services.
+On a repipe job, plumbers have multiple pipe materials to choose from.
+Part of being a successful plumber is knowing which materials to choose for a job, and installing them properly.
+Read on to learn more about the best piping materials and why you should use them for your next plumbing repair job.

 What to Consider Before Installing New Pipes

-Plumbing installation should never be taken lightly because any error or miscalculation can quickly leave you with a serious issue.
+Plumbing pipe installation should never be taken lightly because any error or miscalculation can quickly leave you with a serious issue.
 There’s a reason the old adage is measure twice cut once.
-Before any pipe installation, you should always measure the size of the new pipe being installed, check the existing fittings for a secure fit, and check water pressure levels.
+Before installing new pipes, always measure the size of the new pipe being installed, check the existing fittings to ensure a secure fit, and check water pressure levels.

-This all ensures you have a watertight fit that’ll provide your customers with a long-lasting solution.
+These steps ensure you’ll have a watertight fit and provide your plumbing customers with a long-lasting solution.
 Additionally, always be sure to discuss and repair or installation services before starting them as this allows for high-quality customer service.

 Use Cast Iron Pipes For a Long-Lasting Fit

-While cast iron may not be the best choice for small-scale repairs, it is an exceptional option for a whole home repiping.
-Cast iron lasts long, is airtight, can be used for water and gas, and allows for easy installation thanks to quality pipe fittings.
-The only downfall of cast iron is the initial cost, which can be on the higher side.
+While cast iron may not be the best option for small-scale repairs, it is an exceptional option for a whole home repiping.
+Cast iron lasts a long time, is airtight, can be used for water and gas, and allows for easy installation thanks to quality pipe fittings.
+The only downside to cast iron repiping is the initial cost, which can be on the higher side.

-If your customer is concerned with good-looking plumbing, then chromed copper might be the go-to.
+If your customer is concerned with good-looking plumbing, then chromed copper might be the best repiping option.

-These pipes have all the convenience and functionality of copper pipes, which are often used for water lines, with the more attractive chrome finish.
+These pipes have all the convenience and functionality of copper pipes, which are often used for water lines, just with a more attractive chrome finish.

-As far are piping that gives you the most freedom during the installation process, you’ll always have to go with PVC.
-These pipes are made from a strong and durable plastic like finish, which holds up to the elements, while still providing you with customization.
+For piping that provides the most freedom during the installation process, plumbers often have to go with PVC.
+These pipes are made from a strong and durable plastic-like finish.
+PVC holds up to the elements, while still providing you with customization options.

-How?
-These pipes can easily be cut down to size based on your need.
-This allows for easy installations even in tight spaces or in plumbing systems designed with quirky curves and shapes.
+Why are PVC pipes so easily customizable?
+This pipe material can easily be cut down to size based on the requirements of your plumbing installation.
+This makes for easy installations, even in tight spaces or plumbing systems designed with quirky curves and shapes.
 PVC pipe can also be buried underground and is often used for pools, spas, and saunas.
-These pipes are great for use with water and are also the most affordable material for repiping.
+These pipes are great for use with water and are also the most affordable repiping material.